thorbenlouw/idf/index.md

 ## The International Drum Foundation

-Unfortunately, our website is being decomissioned now.
+Unfortunately, our website is being decommissioned now.